-- A. Exposure to Hazardous Substances.
+1. Exposure to Hazardous Substances.
 Any employee routinely exposed to hazardous substances or harmful physical agents as defined in the Minnesota Employee Right to Know Act of 1983 shall be trained before being assigned or reassigned work exposing him or her to such substances or agents and shall be given training annually thereafter.
 Training shall include an explanation of how and where information about hazards is stored in the workplace, how the hazards are labeled, and where to obtain specific information.
-An employee acting in good faith has the right to refuse to work under conditions which the employee reasonably believes presents and imminent danger or serious physical harm to the employee. - B. Safety Equipment/Gear.
-Where safety equipment is required by federal, state or local rules and regulations, it is a condition of employment that such equipment be used or worn by the employee. - C. Reporting of Accidents and Illness.
-Minnesota workers' compensation laws and state and federal Occupational Safety and Health Acts require all job related injuries or illnesses be reported as soon as possible.
+An employee acting in good faith has the right to refuse to work under conditions which the employee reasonably believes presents and imminent danger or serious physical harm to the employee.

+2. Safety Equipment/Gear.
+Where safety equipment is required by federal, state or local rules and regulations, it is a condition of employment that such equipment be used or worn by the employee.

+3. Reporting of Accidents and Illness.
+Minnesota workers' compensation laws and state and federal Occupational Safety and Health Acts require all job-related injuries or illnesses be reported as soon as possible to the supervisor.
+The supervisor in collaboration with the employee, will complete a First Report of Injury and other forms necessary related to the injury or illness on the job and evaluate for workplace improvement needs.